Zenlua/Overlayfs/README.md

 + `/product/app`, for example, will allow rw to this directory

 + For magisk be careful when adding partition it may bootloop

++ Note that you should only add partitions that you use, do not add strange partitions that may be bootlooped